sagemath/sage-archive-2023-02-01/README.md

    * Optional: If you want to build the PDF version (requires LaTeX) of the documentation, run `make doc-pdf`.

-1. Optional: It is recommended that you install the optional GAP database by typing `./sage -i database_gap`.

-   This will download the package and install it.
-While you're at it, you might install other optional packages of interest to you: type `./sage --optional` to get a list.
+1. Optional: You might install optional packages of interest to you: type `./sage --optional` to get a list.

 1. Optional: It is recommended that you have both LaTeX and the